eforall/referral-app/README.md

 * Supports unlimited named partners
 * Supports unlimited users, each can be tagged as a member of a partner
  * Users that are not members of a partner are restricted access and see a message how to request access
+* An adminitration area allows is available only to users marked as administrators ** New partners can be added
+** Users can be assigned as a member of a partner (which gives them access to the app)